1985 - Present: Wickman Spacecraft & Propulsion Company

-Mr. Wickman is currently working on a new class of fast burning solid propellants without the use of high energy explosives.
-This work has been successful in the developed a new class of composite solid rocket propellants that burn as faster or faster than pressed black powder propellants.
-These new propellants do not use chlorates or perchlorates and can be used a direct substitute for pressed black powder propellants.
-Mr. Wickman is continuing this work to develop an end burning, long duration solid rocket motor for use in launch vehicles.
+Mr. Wickman successfully developed a new class of fast burning solid propellants without the use of high energy explosives.
+One of these new propellants burns as fast or faster than pressed black powder propellants.
+The propellants do not use chlorates or perchlorates and can be used a direct substitute for pressed black powder propellants.
+He is continuing this work to develop an end burning, long duration solid rocket motor for use in launch vehicles.

 Mr. Wickman was principal investigator on a US Air Force contract to develop a rapid response, Small Launch Vehicle (SLV) that uses a PSAN solid rocket propellant.
 He was principal investigator on a NASA contract that demonstrated the feasibility of a variable hot gas thruster using a highly metallized ammonium perchlorate solid propellant.
 This new thruster could be used to steer a Mars sample return vehicle.
 He was also principal investigator on a US Army contract to develop a new solid rocket pintle nozzle with integral thrust vector control.
 He has worked on a contract with the US Navy to develop a new phase stabilized ammonium nitrate oxidizer for use in tactical missiles.
 Mr. Wickman developed the SHARP "S" Series of sounding rockets that were to deploy scale prototype SHARP vehicles in Space for the NASA Ames Research Center.